adriangtamas/04_BattleTank/README.md

 And it can literally be as simple as that for now!
 So, there's really no reason not to write a really simple GDD for your next game!

-#Lecture List
+Lecture List
-BT001 Intro, Notes & Assets
+- BT001 Intro, Notes & Assets
-BT002 Game Design Document (GDD)
+- BT002 Game Design Document (GDD)
+- BT003 Creating & Deleting Landscapes